 For buyers with flexibility in their work arrangements, Taylorsville represents an opportunity to own significantly more property for less money than nearly any other community within an hour of Louisville.
 A budget that might purchase a modest three-bedroom home on a quarter-acre lot in Louisville's suburbs can secure a home with several acres, a detached workshop, and views of rolling Kentucky countryside in Spencer County.

-Taylorsville is approximately 30 miles southeast of downtown Louisville, and the drive takes 40 to 50 minutes depending on the route and traffic conditions.
+Let me be honest — Taylorsville is not a quick commute to Louisville.
+It is about 30 miles southeast of downtown, and you are looking at 40 to 50 minutes depending on your route and the time of day.
 The most direct path follows Highway 55 North through Spencer County to the Gene Snyder Freeway (I-265), which connects to I-64 West into Louisville.
-An alternative route via Highway 44 through Mt.
-Washington and then I-65 North takes a similar amount of time but passes through more commercial areas with services along the way.
+An alternative through Mt.
+Washington via Highway 44 to I-65 takes about the same time but passes through more commercial areas where you can stop for errands.

 Taylorsville was established in 1799 and named after Richard Taylor, the father of President Zachary Taylor, who was an early landowner in the area.
-The town served as the seat of Spencer County, which was formed in 1824 from portions of Shelby, Nelson, and Bullitt Counties.
-Like many small Kentucky towns, Taylorsville developed around its courthouse square, serving as the commercial and judicial center for the surrounding agricultural community.
-Farming, particularly tobacco and cattle, defined the local economy for nearly two centuries.
+The town became the seat of Spencer County when the county was formed in 1824 from portions of Shelby, Nelson, and Bullitt Counties.
+Like many small Kentucky towns, Taylorsville developed around its courthouse square, serving as the commercial and judicial center for the surrounding farming community.
+Tobacco and cattle defined the local economy for nearly two centuries.

 Taylorsville is served by Spencer County Public Schools with options from elementary through high school, offering families a range of quality public and private programs.